 For the hummus:

-For the eggplant:
+For the eggplants:

-- The skin starts to char and, with the help of kitchen tongs, you turn it periodically so that all sides char
+- Charring method: put 1 medium whole, washed eggplant directly on the burner flame.
+The skin starts to char and, with the help of kitchen tongs, you turn it periodically so that all sides are charred.

 - It might take more or less depending on the size of the eggplant, so it's best to use a low/medium flame.
 You need to cook the inside before the skin becomes a mess.
 Make sure the inside is soft.
 You can feel it when you poke with the same tongs.

-- Baking method: cut eggplant in half and put on an oven pan lined with aluminum paper (for easier cleaning).
+- Baking method: cut eggplant in half and put it on an oven pan lined with aluminum paper (for easier cleaning).

 - Score each half in a criss-cross pattern, drizzle with olive oil, and add some salt and black pepper.

-- Roast in a 180ºC (350ºF) oven for about 45 minutes, until the pulp is soft.
+- Roast in a 180ºC (350ºF) oven for about 45 minutes or until the pulp is very soft and golden.
+Let cool and scrape the pulp with a spoon.

 Notes